lyndon160/Pi-Detect/README.md

 # Pi-Detect

 A small script that detects movement and takes a photo as well as providing a live video feed.
-Run alongside a webserver to the directory this is ran and you have a live video feed avialable through the browser.
+Run alongside a webserver to the directory this is ran and you have a live video feed available through the browser.

-Change the sleep time to change the framerate (note that the framerate will be limited if using a low power device like the RPI due to the processing of each image).
+Change the sleep time to change the frame rate (note that the frame rate will be limited if using a low power device like the RPI due to the processing of each image).

 Changing the threshold will change the sensitivity for detecting movement.